JBlitzar/myrust/primes/README.md

  - Repeat for as many random $x$es as you'd like
  - Otherwise, it's probably prime.

-The deterministic version is to check all $x$es, and the probabilistic one is to only check some.
+The deterministic version is to check all $x$ es, and the probabilistic one is to only check some.
 This is the key idea in randomized algorithms: Trading correctness for speed.
 Luckily, with Miller Rabin, we'll be able to be very confident in correctness.

 Unfortuantely, Carmichael numbers are an issue.
 They pass the Fermat Primality test but are composite.
 Remember, our statement of FLT is true, but the reverse is not necesarily true: There are some numbers (Carmichael numbers) that satisfy $x^{n-1} \equiv 1 (\text{mod} n) \forall x \in \mathbb{Z}, 0<x<n$.
 The Cornell pdf linked has number-theoretic justification for this, but the short version is that there are "Fermat Witnesses" and "Fermat Liars," and all of the factors of Carmichael numbers are Fermat Liars.